This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine apple cider, salt, peppercorns, allspice, cloves, and bay leaves in a large saucepan and bring to a boil.
+- Combine 8 cups apple cider, 2/3 cup kosher salt, 1 tablespoon black peppercorns, 1 tablespoon whole allspice, 6 whole cloves, and 2 bay leaves in a large saucepan and bring to a boil.
 Cook 5 minutes until salt dissolves.
-Cool completely in refrigerator.
+Chill completely in refrigerator before using.
+(Note: If short on time, you can skip heating the brine and just combine the ingredients.
+Heating the mixture just ensures the salt dissolves).

-- Remove giblets and neck from turkey, refrigerate until ready to use, and reserve for gravy.
+- Remove giblets and neck from 12 pound turkey and refrigerate until ready to use, reserving for gravy recipe.
 Rinse turkey with cold water and pat dry.
 Trim excess fat.
-Stuff body cavity with orange quarters.
+Stuff body cavity with 2 Valencia oranges.
 Place a turkey-sized oven bag inside a large stockpot.
 Place turkey inside bag.
-Add cold cider mixture and ice.
-Squeeze as much air out of bag as possible. twist top and secure with twist tie or tuck end so that it stays put.
+Add cold cider mixture and 8 cups ice.
+Squeeze as much air out of bag as possible.
+Twist top and secure with twist tie or tuck the end so that it stays put.
 Refrigerate for 18 to 24 hours, turning turkey occasionally.

 - Cook turkey using your favorite method.